WoznicaOliver/vb-sql-injection/README.md

 # vb-sql-injection
 **User login application which is vulnerable to SQL injection**

-SQL injection attacks often happen when applications don't screen user input before they send it to a database.
+SQL injection attacks often happen when applications don't screen/validate user input before they send it to a database.
 If a user can send commands to the database, and the database executes these commands, then all kinds of bad things can happen.

 This application uses typical SQL login code to demonstrate.